stat6250-w18/course-questions-wiki/week-10/README.md

 - Question (ljiang11−stat6250): Where to put the new variable's name?
 - Answer (ljiang11−stat6250): Right after INPUT.
 - Question (aguenane−stat6250): Like +n, is there any pointer which moves the pointer control in reverse direction?
-− ∗Question∗ (ldeng11−stat6250): How many ways you can use to move the pointer back and forward when you read the fileds?
+- *Question* (ldeng11−stat6250): How many ways you can use to move the pointer back and forward when you read the fileds?